awojt34/developing-block-cipher/README.md

-# developing-block-cipher
+# Block Cipher Development

-This repository contains two projects completed as a part of Cryptology and Cybersecurity course on Military University in Warsaw.<br /><br />
+Academic repository from the Cryptology and Cybersecurity programme at the Military University of Technology (WAT), Warsaw.
-**Blowfish implementation**<br />
-This project includes two implementations of Blowfish algorithm.
-Its goal was to choose a block cipher using Feistel network and show how to different implementations of the algorithm can differ.<br /><br />
-**Design and anlysis of my own algorithm**<br />
-Rest of the repository is devoted to designing my own algorithm using Substitution-Permutation Network.
-It includes code with implementation and tests of the cipher as well as reports with the analysis of the idea for the algorithm.
+Contains two independent projects:

+- **Blowfish Implementation** — comparative analysis of two implementations of the Blowfish cipher, focusing on behavioural differences within a Feistel network architecture.

+- **Custom SPN Cipher** — original block cipher built on a Substitution-Permutation Network, including implementation, test coverage and written analysis of the design.